Configuring Arista MLAG Step by Step

 no shutdown

-Critical note: The MLAG number must match on both peers for proper operation.
+Critical Note: Ensure the MLAG number matches on both peers for proper operation.

 Troubleshooting Tips